albertllousas/team_lunch_roulette/README.md

 Are you tired to create the typical todo-list project?

-Here not another todo list app, a real world application just to try Vue and Elixir in a real world application.
+Here not another todo list app, it is an project to try Vue and Elixir in a real world application.

 This app is a simple tool that allow teams to choose where to eat everyday randomly.